A Systematic Evaluation of Co-folding Model Representations for Small-Molecule Learning: Background

 Cutting-edge protein co-folding models operate at atomistic granularity and explicitly incorporate ligands, enabling the prediction of protein-ligand complex structures.
 Representative models such as Boltz~\citep{wohlwend2024boltz1, passaro2025boltz2} and AlphaFold3~\citep{abramson2024accurate} are trained to predict 3D structures of protein-ligand complexes at atomic resolution for both proteins and ligands.

-During co-folding structure prediction, these models learn joint representations of ligand atoms and protein residues under supervision from protein-ligand complex structures.
+These models learn joint representations of ligand atoms and protein residues under supervision from protein-ligand complex structures.
 Here, ligand atom representations are trained from their 3D conformations relative to surrounding protein atoms, implicitly encoding geometric and chemical traits of the bound state.
-Protein residues are also represented through aggregated atom-level features.

-By learning representations at atomistic resolution within protein-ligand complexes, co-folding models naturally bridge protein-centric and small-molecule–centric representation learning.
+By learning representations at atomistic resolution within protein-ligand complexes, co-folding models naturally bridge protein-centric and small-molecule-centric representation learning.
 Although their training objectives are defined by protein-ligand structure prediction, the ligand representations capture atom-level interaction patterns, such as hydrogen bonding and electrostatic interactions, that have the potential to support standalone small-molecule tasks.

-\textbf{Boltz2 representation.} We further explain Boltz2~\citep{passaro2025boltz2}, which we primarily evaluate in this paper as an atom-level foundation model for small molecules.
-The core component is a $64$-layer Pairformer trunk that produces pair and single representations over protein residues and ligand atoms for predicting 3D protein-ligand complex structures.
+\textbf{Boltz2 representation.} We primarily evaluate Boltz2~\citep{passaro2025boltz2} in this paper as an atom-level foundation model for small molecules.
+The model scale is 1B, consisting of a $64$-layer Pairformer trunk that produces pair and single representations over protein residues and ligand atoms for predicting 3D protein-ligand complex structures.
 Pair representations with $128$ dimensions encode residue-residue, residue-atom, and atom-atom interactions, while single representations with $384$ dimensions capture per-entity features updated via the pair representations.

-We study the use of pretrained Boltz representations across a range of downstream small-molecule tasks.
-For standalone small-molecule tasks (\Cref{sec:admet,sec:mol_gen}), we omit protein inputs and consider ligands only to obtain isolated atom-level representations of small molecules and evaluate their transferability.
-For structure-guided ligand discovery (\Cref{sec:structure_guided}), we retain protein inputs and use Boltz2 in its native protein-ligand setting, following SynFlowNet-Boltz pipeline \citep{passaro2025boltz2}.
+For standalone small-molecule tasks (\Cref{sec:admet,sec:mol_gen}), we omit protein inputs and consider ligands only.
+For structure-guided ligand discovery (\Cref{sec:structure_guided}), we retain protein inputs and use Boltz2 in its native protein-ligand setting.